 11. Rediscover Connections

 Remember your bench partner from school or your travel buddy from college?
-Many of us have lost touch of age-old friends and childhood buddies.
-With all the free time graciously gifted by the lockdown, it’s a great idea to connect with long lost friends.
+Many of us have lost touch with age-old friends and childhood buddies.
+With all the free time graciously gifted by the lockdown, it’s a great idea to connect with long-lost friends.
 Use social media to track them down if you aren’t already friends online and reminisce about the good times.